Mike Kasberg

 Since we’re installing both Windows 11 and Ubuntu from scratch, we’ll need a USB stick for each.
 If you don’t already have a computer running Ubuntu or Windows, making the installation media will be a little harder – but there are tutorials for that and I’ll let you figure it out on your own.

 Ubuntu 23.04+ uses a new installer that does not yet support /dev/mapper when choosing the manual partitioning option.
-You need to use the "Legacy Desktop Installer" ISO to use these instructions with Ubuntu 23.04+.
+You need to use the "Legacy Desktop Installer" ISO to use these instructions with Ubuntu 23.04 or 23.10, but I'd recommend just using the new installer with the new version of this guide.

 1. Create a Windows Installer USB stick.
-The easiest way is to use the Windows 10 Media Creation Tool from a computer that’s already running Windows.
+The easiest way is to use the Windows Media Creation Tool from a computer that’s already running Windows.
+Any method that works for you is fine.

 Great!
 We’ve got our USB sticks ready to go!
 One final thing before we get started – we need to make sure our BIOS is set up correctly.
 In particular, we want to make sure we’re using UEFI to boot our OS.2